milensk1/Blockchain/README.md

 # Blockchain
-Simple Bitcoin-like blockchain structure and cryptocurrency.
+Bitcoin-like blockchain structure and cryptocurrency.
 Written in Python